Disabling public network access for Azure IoT Hub will disable access to built-in Azure Event Hub endpoint on September 30, 2020

 When public network access to Azure IoT Hub is disabled, the built-in Azure Event Hub-compatible endpoint in IoT Hub may continue to be accessible via the public internet.

-On 30th September 2020, this behaviour will change and public access to the built-in endpoint will be disabled when public network access is disabled for IoT Hub.
-As of this date, if you have clients reading from the built-in endpoint while public network access is disabled, they will not be able to read from the built-in endpoint.
+On September 30, 2020, this behavior will change and public access to the built-in endpoint will be disabled when public network access is disabled for IoT Hub.
+As of this date, if you have clients reading from the built-in endpoint while public network access is disabled, they won’t be able to read from the built-in endpoint.
 For example, Azure Stream Analytics integrates with IoT Hub by reading from the built-in endpoint.

 - Go to the Azure portal.

 - Under Allow public network access to, check if Disabled is selected.

 - If Disabled is selected, make sure that you don’t rely on being able to read from the built-in Event Hub endpoint (for example, using Stream Analytics) while having public network access disabled.